 5) Follow Up

-We will continue to collect feedback from parents and Leaders after each session, using our typical feedback loop.
+We continue to collect feedback from parents and Leaders after each session, using our typical feedback loop.

 Young children can learn to play safely and maintain distance with the support of child-centered, gentle reminders from adults, and that is how we will support them in this learning process.